amosmos/laravel-cli-create-user/README.md

 php artisan user:create
 ```

 You will be asked for the user's name, email and password, and then the user account will be created.
+If you choose, a random password will be created for you.

 Your input will be validated using Laravel's validation engine with Laravel's default user input rules (you can change the rules if you want).